DiamondBor/undertale-engine/README.md

 * p

 ## Credits:
+* Undertaled / Bor — Making the mod
 * BrendaK7200 — Multiple party members UI in-battle

 ## please report bugs to me on the project's thread in the kristal server thank you